Rainy Day Activities in the Bay of Islands

 4. Visit the Kemp House and the Stone Store

 You’ll know it when you see it.
 The Stone Store is an unusual-looking building compared to others in New Zealand as a huge stone building.
 With a gift shop on the ground floor and a museum upstairs, there’s plenty to see in this heritage building.
 Tours also run to Kemp House next door which is the oldest surviving house in New Zealand.
+See more activities in the area with the 12 Awesome Things to Do in Kerikeri.

 Location: 246 Kerikeri Road, Kerikeri